Data Protection Policy

 !Audacious Church uses personal data about living individuals for the purpose of general church administration and communication.

 !Audacious Church recognises the importance of the correct and lawful treatment of personal data.
-All personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards as specified in the Data Protection Act 1998.
+All personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards as specified in the General Data Protection Regulation 2017

-!Audacious Church fully endorses and adheres to the eight principles of the Data Protection Act.
+!Audacious Church fully endorses and adheres to the eight principles of the GDPR.
 These principles specify the legal conditions that must be satisfied in relation to obtaining, handling, processing, transportation and storage of personal data.
 Employees and any others who obtain, handle, process, transport and store personal data for !Audacious Church must adhere to these principles.

 The principles require that personal data shall: